conquer-online/comet/Readme.md

 ##### Why can't I connect to my server instance?

 There are a few reasons why you might not be able to connect.
 First, check that you can connect locally using a loopback adapter.
 If you can connect locally, but cannot connect externally, then check your firewall settings and port forwarding settings.
+If you can connect to the Account server but not the Game server, then check your IP address and port in the `realm` table.
+Confirm that your firewall allows the port, and that port forwarding is also set up for the Game server (and not just the Account server).